Whitehaven: Local media

+Whitehaven's local radio stations are BBC Radio Cumbria on 104.1 FM, Greatest Hits Radio Cumbria & South West Scotland on 103.4 FM and Hospital Radio Haven, a community based radio that broadcast from the West Cumberland Hospital in the town.

+The Whitehaven News is the town's local newspaper.

 June 2010 shootings

 On 2 June 2010, Whitehaven became a focus in the international media in relation to gun laws in the United Kingdom, following a killing spree targeting people living in the western area of the county.
 After killing his twin brother in Lamplugh, and his family solicitor in Frizington, taxi driver Derrick Bird began the spree in Whitehaven, shooting several people on the streets and at the taxi rank where he worked, killing 12.

 Digital switchover trial

 On 20 July 2006, Broadcasting Minister Shaun Woodward and Industry Minister Margaret Hodge announced that Whitehaven would be the pilot site for the switchover to digital terrestrial television in the United Kingdom.
 The selection of a pilot site followed on from trial switchovers held in Ferryside and Bolton.

-The switchover began when BBC Two was switched off at 0200 on 17 October 2007.
-This was followed by the remaining analogue channels at 0200, on 14 November 2007.
+The switchover began when BBC Two was switched off at 02:00 on 17 October 2007.
+This was followed by the remaining analogue channels at 02:00, on 14 November 2007.
 As a result of the switchover, all televisions in the Whitehaven area had to have a digital terrestrial receiver (Freeview) or digital satellite alternative (Freesat, Sky, etc.) The switchover in the Whitehaven area was not entirely successful: in nearby Eskdale, poor signal quality left viewers with blank television screens and the digital switchover was supposed to give over 40 channels but certain areas received fewer than 20.